Diseases & Conditions

 X-rays and other regular follow-up monitoring are needed after DDH treatment until the child's growth is complete.

-Even after proper treatment, a shallow hip socket may still persist, and surgery may be necessary in early childhood to restore the normal anatomy of the hip joint.
+- Even after proper treatment, a shallow hip socket may persist, and surgery may be necessary in early childhood to restore the normal anatomy of the hip joint.